Nityams/TwitterBot/README.md

 # TwitterBot
 This is a simple and fun Twitter Bot, "Motivational Poetry" created in Python.
+Art by Joseph La Ferla

 APIs and Libraries used:
 * Tweepy (https://github.com/tweepy/tweepy)- to connect bot to my twitter account.